ME-ICA/tedana/docs/approach.rst

 Simply put, this process more optimally selects the number of components for fMRI data following a subsampling scheme described in `Li et al (2007)`_.

-The amount of selected principal components depends on the selection criteria.
+The number of selected principal components depends on the selection criteria.
 For this PCA method in particular, ``--tedpca`` provides three different options to select the PCA components based on three widely-used model selection criterion: